roembol2000/rooster-mml/README.md

 ## How to use

-Simply go to https://rooster.roembol.nl/ (or your own instance), log in with your credentials and search for your schedule.
+Simply go to the url of your self-hosted instance, log in with your credentials and search for your schedule.

+## Where did rooster.roembol.nl go?

+Because of security concerns at the school IT department, rooster.roembol.nl had to be shut down.
+If you want to continue using the site, please host your own private instance using the instructions below.

 ## How to install